lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 The $\chi^2$ is frequently criticized:

-* *accept-support test* approaches are logically weaker because the failure to disprove an assertation (the exact-fit hypothesis) does not prove that the assertion is true;
+* *Accept-support test* approaches are logically weaker because the failure to disprove an assertation (the exact-fit hypothesis) does not prove that the assertion is true.
-* too small a sample size (low power) makes it more likely that the model will be retained;
+* Too small a sample size (low power) makes it more likely that the model will be retained.
-* CFA/SEM, though, requires large samples and so the $\chi^2$ is frequently statistically significant -- which rejects the researchers' model;
+* CFA/SEM, requires large samples and so the $\chi^2$ is frequently statistically significant; this frequently results in rejection of the researchers' model.

 Kline [-@kline_principles_2016] recommends that we treat the $\chi^2$ like a smoke alarm -- if the alarm sounds, there may or may not be a fire (a serious model-data discrepancy), but we should treat the alarm seriously and further inspect issues of fit.

-For our unidimensional GRMSAAW CFA  $\chi ^{2}(209)=1004.136, p < .001$, this significant value is not what we want because it says that our specified model is different than the covariances in the model.
+For our unidimensional GRMSAAW CFA  $\chi ^{2}(209) = 444.451, p < .001$, the significant *p* value is not what we want because it says that our specified model is different than the covariances in the model.

 #### Model Test *Baseline* Model

 This model is the *independence* model.
 That is, there is complete independence of of all variables in the model (i.e., in which all correlations among variables are zero).
 This is the most restricted model.
-It is typical for chi-quare values to be quite high (as it is in our example:  2114.899).
+It is typical for chi-quare values to be quite high (as it is in our example:  1439.317).
 On its own, this model is not useful to us.
 It is used, though, in comparisons of *incremental fit*.

 #### Incremental Fit Indices (User versus Baseline Models)